 Interested in advertising opportunities with Out and About Mom?
 Get more info here.

 Want to keep up with things to do with kids in Connecticut?

-Check back every Tuesday and Thursday as we dish up more Momsense for getting out and about with your little ones.
+Check back every Thursday as we dish up more Momsense for getting out and about with your little ones.
 Don’t have time to check back in?
 Let us send you an automatic notification of new posts straight to your email inbox by signing up here.
 Also, you can like us on Facebook and Twitter to keep up with the latest posts and get some extra tidbits we share only through those sites.